 - Which step in the lead drip had the highest drop-out rates?

-The questions that you need to ask will vary based on your supporters’ engagement and your organization’s goals, but using your data intelligently will help any organization grow and improve in the future.
+The specific questions that you need to ask will vary based on your supporters’ engagement and your organization’s goals, but these questions offer a general starting point to set you in the right direction.